-Leave at credit will lapse if interruption in service other than leave occurs (APLR 24).

-Leave ay credit shall lapse on the date of retirement, death or resignation.
-However, earned leave at credit not exceeding 240 days can be encashed in case of retirement or death (APLR 7 & G.O.Ms.NO.
-420 Fin. & Pig.
-(FWFR I) dt.
-3.12.90 and G.O.Ms.253 Fin. & Pig (FWFR I) dt.
-16-9-91).
+Leave at credit will lapse if interruption in service other than leave occurs (TGLR 24).
+Leave at credit shall lapse on the date of retirement, death or resignation.
+However, earned leave at credit not exceeding 300 days can be encashed in case of retirement or death (TGLR 7 & G.O.Ms.NO.
+232 Fin (FR.I) dt.16.9.2005).

-While in service all regular employees both superior and class IV are eligible to surrender earned leave of 15 days in each financial year and receive cash benefit in lieu thereof equal to leave salary on full of 15/30 days.
+While in service all regular employees both superior and class IV are eligible to surrender earned leave of 15 days in each financial year and receive cash benefit in lieu thereof equal to leave salary on full pay of 15/30 days.